 With a roster of clean, natural, non-comedogenic ingredients—and a fragrance-free formula at that—Ursa Major sits firmly at the top of this roster.
-It’s got a universally good blend of soothing aloe, oil-balancing birch sap, and witch hazel, revitalizing carrot seed oil, balancing and anti-inflammatory prickly pear extract, as well as fatty acid- and antioxidant-rich kendi seed oil.
+It’s got a universally good blend of soothing aloe, oil-balancing birch sap and witch hazel, carrot seed oil, prickly pear extract, as well as fatty acid- and antioxidant-rich kendi seed oil.
 It’s a cornucopia of well blended into one bottle and works on all skin types, including the most volatile, sensitive, oily, dry, or acne-prone.

 Bulldog’s low-cost moisturizer has a nourishing recipe that includes soothing aloe, toning, and stimulating green tea extract, as well as vitamin-E- and antioxidant-rich camelina oil.
 It’s a great post-shave soother and lacks any synthetic fragrances (meaning it’s much gentler on vulnerable or sensitive skin).
 Yeah, it might have a bullish name, but Bulldog is rather soft at its core—and calming to the touch.